Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Properties of the estimator of the HMM order

 \subsection{Asymptotic results}

-The following theorem states the consistency of the estimator of the number of states obtained by \eqref{eq:estimator}.
-We obtain the consistency by considering a suitable probability $\alpha_n$ of overestimating the order and a suitable bandwidth $h_n$ whose values depend on the sample size, without requiring consistency on the smallest non-zero singular value of $T$.
+The following corollary states the consistency of the estimator of the number of states defined by \eqref{eq:estimator}.
+This consistency is obtained by considering an appropriate rate of decreasing of the probability $\alpha_n$ of overestimating the order and a suitable bandwidth $h_n$ whose values depend on the sample size $n$, without requiring the consistency on the smallest non-zero singular value of $T$.
 The threshold $\tau_{\alpha_n,h_n}$ depends on both the probability of overestimating the order and the bandwidth (see \eqref{eq:tau}).
 The quantities $\alpha_n$ and $h_n$ tend to zero when $n$ tends to infinity.
 However, these quantities should tend to zero at an appropriate rate which ensures that $\lim_{n\to\infty}$ $r_{L+1}(\hat{T}_{h_n,\by})/\tau_{\alpha_n,h_n}=0$ and $\lim_{n\to\infty}$ $\tau_{\alpha_n,h_n}/r_{L}(\hat{T}_{h_n,\by})=0$.
-Indeed, considering $\alpha_n$ tending to zero ensures that the order is not overestimating.
-However, to ensure that the order is not underestimated (see condition $\sigma_L(T)>2\tau_\alpha$ in Theorem~\ref{thm:finitesample}), the threshold needs to tend to zero as the sample size tends to infinity.
+Indeed, considering $\alpha_n$ tending to zero ensures that the order is not overestimated.
+However, to ensure that the order is not underestimated (see condition $\sigma_L(T)>2\tau_\alpha + \varepsilon$ in Theorem~\ref{thm:finitesample}), the threshold needs to tend to zero as the sample size tends to infinity.